sagieppel/Splitting-unfamiliar-objects-and-stuff-in-images-into-parts-using-neural-nets/Evaluator/README.md

 # Training
 1. Generate training data using the instructions above.
 2. open Train.py
-3. Set path to the generated a training data
+3. Set path to the generated a training data:

    AnnDir = Annotation folder